 The Plan was established by Commonwealth Edison Company, effective March 1, 1983, to provide a systematic savings program for eligible employees and to supplement such savings with employer matching contributions.
 On March 30, 2001, the Commonwealth Edison Employee Savings and Investment Plan was combined with the PECO Energy Company Employee Savings Plan to become the Exelon Corporation Employee Savings Plan.
-Effective July 1, 2014, the Constellation Energy Group, Inc. Employee Savings Plan was merged into the Plan.
+On July 1, 2014, the Constellation Energy Group, Inc. Employee Savings Plan was merged into the Plan.
+On July 1, 2015, the Employee Savings Plan for Constellation Energy Nuclear Group, LLC and Represented Employee Savings Plan for Nine Mile Point were merged into the Plan.
 The Plan is subject to the provisions of the Employee Retirement Income Security Act of 1974, as amended ("ERISA"), and the Internal Revenue Code of 1986, as amended (the "Code").
-The Exelon Corporation Stock Fund is invested primarily in Exelon common stock and is intended to be an Employee Stock Ownership Plan under Code Section 4975(e) (7).
+The Exelon Corporation Stock Fund, which is an investment option under the Plan, is invested primarily in Exelon common stock and is intended to be an Employee Stock Ownership Plan under Code Section 4975(e)(7).

-Exelon Corporation ("Exelon") is the sponsor of the Plan.
-Exelon's Director of Employee Benefit Plans and Programs, is the administrator of the Plan (the "Plan Administrator").
+Exelon Corporation ("Exelon") is the sponsor of the Plan and the administrator of the Plan (the "Plan Administrator") acting through Exelon's Director of Employee Benefit Plans and Programs.
 The Plan Administrator has the responsibility for the day-to-day administration of the Plan.
 Exelon, acting through the Exelon Investment Office, is responsible for the selection and retention of the Plan's investment options and any investment manager that may be appointed under the Exelon Corporation Defined Contribution Retirement Plans Master Trust (the "Master Trust").
 The Northern Trust Company is the Plan trustee ("Trustee") and Aon Hewitt is the Plan recordkeeper ("Recordkeeper").

 Generally, any regular employee whose employment is subject to a collective bargaining agreement that provides for participation in the Plan and any regular non-represented employee of a subsidiary of Exelon that is designated by Exelon as participating in the Plan (such subsidiary referred to individually as a "Company" and such subsidiaries referred to collectively as the "Companies") is eligible to elect to participate in the Plan.
-Participating employees include employees represented by: International Brotherhood of Electrical Workers ("IBEW") Locals 15 and 614; Utility Workers of America Local 369; Security, Police & Fire Professionals of America Locals 228 and 328; Service Employees International Union Local 1; United Government Security Officers of America Locals 12, 17 and 18; and United Security Services Union Local 1.
-Employees hired on or after April 6, 2009 who do not make a participation election within 90 days after their date of hire will automatically be enrolled in the Plan as soon as administratively possible after their 90th day of employment with a pre-tax deferral of 3% of eligible pay per pay period and 1% increase each March 1st, beginning with the second calendar year that begins after automatic enrollment first applies to the participant, until a total maximum pre-tax deferral of 5% of eligible pay is reached.
+Participating employees include employees represented by: International Brotherhood of Electrical Workers ("IBEW") Locals 15, 97 and 614; Utility Workers of America Local 369; Security, Police & Fire Professionals of America Locals 228 and 238; Service Employees International Union Local 1; United Government Security Officers of America Locals 12, 17 and 18; and United Security Services Union Local 1.
+Newly hired employees who do not make a participation election within 90 days after their date of hire will automatically be enrolled in the Plan as soon as administratively practicable after their 90th day of employment with a pre-tax deferral of 3% of eligible pay per pay period and 1% increase each March 1st, generally beginning with the second calendar year that begins after automatic enrollment first applies to the participant, until a total maximum pre-tax deferral of 5% of eligible pay is reached.
 Contributions to the Plan will be automatically invested in the custom target retirement fund that corresponds to the participant's anticipated retirement date (based on the participant's birth date).
 A participant who is subject to automatic enrollment may elect within 90 days of the first automatic contribution, to withdraw all automatic contributions adjusted for any investment gains or losses.
 Such a withdrawal would be subject to federal income tax but not to any early withdrawal penalty.
 Additionally, the participant will forfeit any employer matching contributions made with respect to such automatic contributions.